How to Do Better in Your Chosen Career

 1. GIVE YOURSELF TWO YEARS IN YOUR NEW JOB

 When you start on a new job, you are always enthusiastic.
 You start on a higher wavelength.
-But if you realize that your fervour is already waning on the second year, you need to start to think if this is what you want.
+But if you realize that your fervour is already waning in the second year, you need to start to think if this is what you want.
 There will be a lot of factors why your excitement dies down.
 It could be overwork and stress, not the job you want, horrible bosses, lousy management, pesky colleagues, no career progression.
-If you already start to feel this way, when everything at work makes you very unhappy, then it’s time to think what you really want to do and look for a new one.
+If you already start to feel this way, when everything at work makes you very unhappy, then it’s time to think about what you really want to do and look for a new one.